Errors and Warnings

 `endif

-The portable way to suppress this warning is to use a define value other than zero to when used in a preprocessor expression.
+The portable way to suppress this warning is to use a define value other than zero, when it is to be used in a preprocessor expression.

 PROCASSWIRE